mikkmake/Siili_Task/README.md

 ### 7 [QML,C++]: Display live statistics

-Made a DIY histogram as I couldn't find examples, and as BarSeries lacks options like spacing.
+Made a DIY histogram as I couldn't find examples, and as I was afraid BarSeries would not suffice (lacking the spacing option for example).
 Every speed is represented by it's own column, as specified in the task pdf.

 ## To-Do